 - Entry to Slovak Tatra National Park (TANAP) is free of charge.

 - Rescue actions in Slovakia are paid, so it’s recommended to buy insurance before going to the mountains.

 - We left our car at Štrbské Pleso parking lot.
-We chose the closest one, just right next to boom barrier.
-One day costs 5.5 EUR, there’s nearby ticket machine.
-Then, we went to električka tram station and bought ticket to get to „Popradské pleso” stop (1.5 EUR).
-It’s just one stop, so if you don’t mind hiking on asphalt road, you may also take a walk - it takes about half an hour to get there on foot.
+We chose the closest one, just right next to the boom barrier.
+One day costs 5.5 EUR, there’s a nearby ticket machine.
+Then, we went to električka tram station and bought a ticket to get to „Popradské Pleso” stop (1.5 EUR).
+It’s just one stop, so if you don’t mind hiking on an asphalt road, you may also take a walk - it takes about half an hour to get there on foot.

 - Actually, the direction of hiking doesn’t make much difference, because there are no difficult or steep sections.

-- Trail leading from Popradské pleso to Symbolic Cemetery is closed between January 1 st and June 15 th .
+- The trail leading from Popradské Pleso to Symbolic Cemetery is closed between January 1st and June 15th.

-- Električka tram ticket between Štrbské Pleso and Popradské pleso costs 1.5 EUR.
-Timetable is available here.
+- Električka tram ticket between Štrbské Pleso and Popradské Pleso costs 1.5 EUR.
+The timetable is available here.

-If you would like to try hiking in higher parts of Tatra mountains, have a look at the below posts:
+If you would like to get to know other Tatra National Park trails in Slovakia, take a look at the below posts:

 → Bystrá lávka trail - one of the best hiking trails in High Tatras.
 Exciting loop trail which starts and finishes right next to Štrbské Pleso.

 → A few words about weather - weather in Tatra mountains is a serious matter which we need to consider before our hike.